Steve Pavlina . com

 Detaching ego from outcomes

 If I were to look at a snapshot of my life right now, I’d rate it as excellent in terms of its positional (i.e. growth-related) aspects.
-Last week three of my articles were featured on the popular list on del.icio.us (one of them in the #1 spot), two were picked up by reddit, two got digg‘d, one got fark‘d, one got furl‘d, and one got spurl‘d.
-I received 320,000 visitors and 664,000 page views that week, and I topped my one-day Adsense record too ($330.69 on April 12).
-On Thursday I did a magazine interview, on Friday I did a nationally syndicated radio interview, and on Saturday I joined the Las Vegas National Speakers Association and went to my first meeting (Lou Heckler was the guest speaker).
+I received 320,000 visitors and 664,000 page views last week, and I topped my one-day Adsense record too ($330.69 on April 12).
+On Thursday I did a magazine interview, on Friday I did a nationally syndicated radio interview, and on Saturday I joined the Las Vegas National Speakers Association and went to my first meeting.
 Later today my family and I will enjoy an Easter picnic in the park with some friends, and I’ll spend the rest of the day having fun and relaxing.
 Positionally everything is wonderful.
 Lots of higher highs.

 But if I let my self-esteem and my identity get too wrapped up in these external outcomes, I’ll be setting myself up for ultimate failure.
 When the pendulum swings the other way, and of course it eventually will, I’ll get frustrated with my less than stellar performance.
 And from there it’s a slippery slope into the realm of ego-driven attachment to outcomes.
 What will happen when my traffic or income takes a nosedive at some point?
 I’ll either resist accepting my present situation, or I’ll withdraw into a shell and settle for mediocrity for a while, or I’ll put on a fake front and pull an Enron.
 None of those are good solutions.